rcl-cloud-apps/cloud101/7-custom-domain.md

 nav_order: 8
 ---

-# Custom Domain
+# Lesson 7 Custom Domain

-Your website is currently hosted with a shared domain name , eg: https://nop-69666.azurewebsites.net/.
+Your website is currently hosted with a shared domain name , eg: 'https://nop-69666.azurewebsites.net'.
 You will need to host your website with your own custom domain.
 This will promote the credibility of your organization or product.

-## Pre requisites

-TODO

 ## Create a Custom Domain

-- In the 'RCL Web Apps + TLS/SSL' portal, click on the 'Domains' link
+- In the 'RCL Web Apps + TLS/SSL' portal, click on 'Web Apps'

+- In your web app click on the 'Domains' link

 ![custom-domain](images/custom-domain-open.PNG)

-- In the custom domains page, click on the 'Add a Custom Domain' link
+- In the Custom Domains page, click on the 'Add a Custom Domain' link

 ![custom-domain](images/custom-domain-add.PNG)